 We're not talking the odd pizza and bucket of ice cream.
 Following his boyfriend's suicide, Charlie becomes morbidly obese and verges on death himself.
 Darren Aronofsky parallels Charlie's weight with the whale in Moby Dick—or so we think at first.

-Brendan Fraser's empathetic performance as Charlie won him an Oscar, with standing ovations rippling through the festival season.
+Brendan Fraser's empathetic performance as Charlie won him an Oscar, with standing ovations rippling through the film festival season.
 He's one of the few characters in Aronofsky's oppressive film, which unfolds entirely in one room/house.

 4. Midsommar (2019)